You're reading an pre-release version of this documentation.

 Automatic connection between 2 signals or two bundles of the same type.
 Direction is inferred by using signal direction (in/out).
 (Similar behavior to :=)

 When muxing (for instance using when, see When/Switch/Mux.), the last valid standard assignment := wins.
 Else, assigning twice to the same assignee from the same scope results in an assignment overlap.
 SpinalHDL will assume this is a unintentional design error by default and halt elaboration with error.
-For special use-cases assignment overlap can be programatically permitted on a case by case basis. (see Assignment overlap).
+For special use-cases assignment overlap can be programmatically permitted on a case by case basis. (see Assignment overlap).

 val a, b, c = UInt(4 bits)